 You should avoid mention of work, if at all possible without being dishonest, as this often raises doubts in a border force officer's mind about your real reasons for re-entering the UK.

-Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending the Graduation Ceremony is a permitted activity for students who have completed their course successfully, but NOT as a result of early completion, hold a valid Tier 4 visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.
+Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending the Graduation Ceremony is a permitted activity for students who have completed their course successfully, but NOT as a result of early completion, hold a valid student visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.

-If you fall into this category, you no longer need to apply for a Standard Visitor visa, although you can if you wish to if you have plans on staying as a visitor in the UK longer than the student visa expiry date.
+If you fall into this category, you no longer need to apply for a Visitor visa, although you can if you wish to if you have plans on staying as a visitor in the UK longer than the student visa expiry date.

 Please note however, that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked, for example, the email sent from the Awards & Ceremonies Team confirming your registration, the email from professional services or your academic department confirming you have passed your degree or the return ticket to your home country after the Graduation CeremonyLink opens in a new window, etc.

 If you have any questions about inviting family/friends to attend your Graduation Ceremony, please refer to the Graduation Portal for further information, including information on visitor visas.

-Since March 2018, we have been assured by the Home Office UKVI Policy Team that if your complete your course successfully, (and NOT as a result of early completionLink opens in a new window), the Border Force officers have been briefed that returning to the UK after the 'course end date' on your CAS to pursue further studies (including undertaking re-sits), undertake internship or look for internship or switch to Tier 2 visa etc., should not be considered as a 'change of circumstance'.
+Since March 2018, we have been assured by the Home Office UKVI Policy Team that if your complete your course successfully, (and NOT as a result of early completionLink opens in a new window), the Border Force officers have been briefed that returning to the UK after the 'course end date' on your CAS to pursue further studies (including undertaking re-sits), undertake internship or look for internship or switch to a work visa etc., should not be considered as a 'change of circumstance'.